Congratulations! You’ve graduated from college and are ready to take on the world.

 What is MyFedLoan?

 When a student takes out loans from the U.S. Department of Education, the loan is assigned to a loan servicer.
 A federal loan servicer is a company that handles the billing and other services on your debt, and FedLoan is one of these companies.
-MyFedLoan is a nonprofit service student loans organization.
+MyFedLoan is one nonprofit organization that service student loans.

 If you’ve taken out a Direct Subsidized Loan, Direct Unsubsidized Loan, Direct PLUS Loan, or a Direct Consolidation Loan, there is a strong chance that you will repay your loans through this platform as it is one of the largest of the nine federal student loan servicers.